trishurdzik/trishurdzik.github.io/solutions.markdown

   card_type="solutions-card"
   header_txt="1 on 1 Sessions"
   title_txt="Why?"
-  card_txt="One-to-one chats are a great for a number of reasons. </br> Want to ensure your team members are internalizing what they're learning in the seminars, workshops, or training series?
-On-on-one sessions can be added to any solution and are customized based on what you or your team members need to get out of it." url="/service_foo" button="Push Here"
+  card_txt="One-to-one chats are a great for a number of reasons. </br> Are you unsure of the direction you need to go?
+Do you need one of the solutions you see offered but in a more intimate or casual setting?
+One-on-ones are perfect for that!
+Maybe you you'd like to dive into a topic but you don't see it listed - easy-peasy!
+Or maybe you want to make sure that your team members are internalizing what they're learning in the seminars, workshops, or training series?
+On-on-one sessions can be added to any other solution and customized based on what you or your team members need to get out of it - a brainstorming sesh, a private time to review hands-on exercises (which builds team member confidence in themselves as well as their ability to apply the new information/practices to pain points), etc. What occurs during one-on-ones is tailored to your needs and is **always** confidential." url="/service_foo" button="Push Here"
  %}